What To Pack It In > Business Travel Bags

 For business travel in urban locations, the best solution is a bag specifically designed for optimal packing.
 Ideally, this includes three main (full-length and full-width) compartments, with the zippers on at least two of them designed to completely free up three sides of the bag (permitting them to be opened flat for packing, and also allowing access to the bag when it is sandwiched in a luggage rack or aircraft overhead bin); the compartments should have internal tie-down straps, so their contents can be prevented from shifting (and thus wrinkling).
 The bag should be constructed of quality components, including strong fittings to accommodate a shoulder strap.

-Almost from the inception of this Web site in 1996, I bemoaned the lack of a truly exceptional business-style carryon bag.
-I myself used the excellent Boyt model LG336 ("3-Zip Air-Bus Carryon"), but neither it nor any suitable replacement was available for many years (since the bankruptcy of the original Boyt company).
-In 2004, however, a Montana-based maker of rugged "adventure" luggage responded to my frustration, asking if I would like to help them design the "ultimate carryon bag" for business travellers.
+Almost from the inception of this Web site in 1996, I have bemoaned the lack of truly exceptional business-style carry-on bags.
+At the time, I used the excellent Boyt model LG336 ("3-Zip Air-Bus Carry-On"), but neither it nor any suitable replacement was available for many years (since the bankruptcy of the original Boyt company).
+In 2004, however, a Montana-based maker of rugged "adventure" luggage responded to my frustration, asking if I would like to help them design the "ultimate carry-on bag" for business travellers.
 I happily agreed, and you can view their resulting product at right: the Red Oxx "Air Boss" (in one of its dozen colours, including basic business black).
-It measures 21 × 13 × 8", weighs 3 pounds (1.36kg) and features (in addition to the three main compartments, all with wrap-around zippers) two outside zippered pockets (one full length, and a narrow one for passport, ticket envelopes, chequebook, and the like), an outside sleeve pocket, and tie-downs in two of the main sections (they're omitted from the centre section to facilitate sliding laptops and such in and out of a heavily packed bag).
+It measures 22×14×8" (56×36×20cm), weighs 3 pounds (1.36kg) and features (in addition to the three main compartments, all with wrap-around zippers) two outside zippered pockets (one full length, and a narrow one for passport, ticket envelopes, chequebook, and the like), an outside sleeve pocket, and tie-downs in two of the main sections (they're omitted from the centre section to facilitate sliding laptops and such in and out of a heavily packed bag).
 Construction is 1000-weight urethane-coated Cordura nylon fabric, with #10 YKK chain zippers throughout, mil-spec handle snaps, and bomb-proof D-rings for the shoulder strap (included is the exemplary "Claw" strap and a heavy-duty luggage tag).
 All seams are double-stitched and bound with #92 bonded SolarMax nylon thread.
 The discreet use of inter-compartment closed-cell foam padding gives the bag some structure for packing purposes, without compromising the flexibility necessary to get the bag into tight overhead compartments.
-And it lists for $225, only $15 more than the Boyt bag of a decade earlier (over which it is significantly improved).
+It lists for USD$285.

 Air Boss users should know that it was designed to be carried with the passport and open sleeve pockets nearer the body.
 The (main) compartment on this side should also be the primary storage space for clothing, allowing it not only to protect items in the centre of the bag, but also cushion the bag's contact with your hip.

 I hasten to add that my involvement with the creation of the above bag was a labour of love, not commerce.
 Other than getting an Air Boss of my own out of the collaboration, I received no compensation for my design contributions, and I obtain no monetary benefit from the sale of the bags.
-I recommend this bag because it is the closest approximation (that I'm aware of) to my ideal business bag, and for no other reason.
+I recommend this bag because it is the closest approximation (that I'm aware of) to my ideal business bag — being, after all, primarily my own design — and for no other reason.

 Shoulder Straps